-- Follow Red Hat's recommended steps to install and boot a VM guest.
-When requested to select managed or existing storage for the boot device, use the full path to the VxVM storage volume block device, for example /dev/vx/dsk/boot dg/bootdisk-vol. - 2 If using the virsh-install utility, enter the full path to the VxVM volume block device with the --disk parameter, for example, --disk path=/dev/vx/dsk/boot dg/bootdisk-vol.
+- Follow the recommended steps in your Linux virtualization documentation to install and boot a VM guest. - When requested to select managed or existing storage for the boot device, use the full path to the VxVM storage volume block device, for example /dev/vx/dsk/boot dg/bootdisk-vol. - 2 If using the virsh-install utility, enter the full path to the VxVM volume block device with the --disk parameter, for example, --disk path=/dev/vx/dsk/boot_dg/bootdisk-vol.